-A balanced mechanism for determination of tariffs has been specified for the entire concession period since this would be of fundamental importance in estimating the revenue streams of the project and, therefore, its viability.
-The tariffs shall be capped by the rates to be specified by the Government prior to invitation of bids.
-While this will ensure that users are not exploited in a situation of congestion in port capacity, there will be sufficient freedom for the Concessionaire to levy and collect competitive and economic charges at all times.
+A balanced and precise mechanism for determination of tariffs has been specified for the entire concession period since this would be of fundamental importance in estimating the revenue streams of the project and, therefore, its viability.
+The tariffs shall be based on the rates to be notified by the Government.